On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Introduction

 \subsection{Contributions and outline}

+Building upon the challenges identified by Hobbs, this study addresses the management of increasingly volatile net loads driven by the growth in renewable energy.
+Utilizing stochastic look-ahead dispatch SLAD, the paper explores the benefits of multi-period formulations and ramping products within a practical, industrial context.
+The paper's key contributions are the following:

-This paper makes the following key contributions: \begin{enumerate} \item the formulation of a realistic and industrial SLAD model with energy and reserve variables. \item an implementation of SLAD that features an architecture based on parallel computing and an accelerated Benders decomposition. \item the simulation of SLAD on a large-scale realistic network, demonstrating its nearly optimal performance. \item a comprehensive comparison of SLAD and deterministic real-time dispatch models under realistic forecasts and scenarios. \end{enumerate}
+\begin{enumerate} \item The formulation of a SLAD model and an efficient solution methodology to solve it.
+The formulation integrates energy and reserve variables.
+The solution algorithm uses parallel computing and accelerated Benders decomposition for enhanced computational efficiency. \item Simulations on a large-scale realistic network confirm SLAD's superior performance.
+Comprehensive comparisons demonstrate its advantages over traditional deterministic real-time dispatch models with ramping products, under realistic forecasts and scenarios. \item A detailed case study and sensitivity analysis reveal why SLAD outperforms existing approaches and to show how different scenarios and look-ahead horizons affect its effectiveness, providing insights for system planning and operations. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:literature} surveys the relevant literature.
-Section \ref{sec:formulation} introduces the economic dispatch formulation.
+Section \ref{sec:formulation} introduces the economic dispatch formulations considered in the paper.
 Section \ref{sec:method} presents the proposed accelerated Benders decomposition algorithm for solving SLAD.
 Section \ref{sec:example} illustrates the different formulations on a small example.
 Section \ref{sec:experiment_RTE} presents the experiment setting on a real-life system, Section \ref{sec:results} presents numerical results, and Section \ref{sec:sensitivity} discusses the sensitivity of each formulation.
 Section \ref{sec:conclusion} identifies future research directions and concludes the paper.